MetaLang/d-articles/std variant is everything cool about d.md

 ---------------

-If this article has whet your appetite and you want to find out more about D, you can visit the _official_ [Dlang website](https://dlang.org/), and join us on the [mailing list](https://forum.dlang.org/) or #D on IRC.
+If this article has whet your appetite and you want to find out more about D, you can visit the _official_ [Dlang website](https://dlang.org/), and join us on the [mailing list](https://forum.dlang.org/) or #D on IRC at freenode.net.
 D is a community-driven project, so we're also always looking for people eager to jump in and get their hands dirty - [pull requests welcome!](https://github.com/dlang).